Curious-Eye/remote-js-executioner/README.md

 ### Notes

 Only important public methods have comments.\
-Tests cover core functionality (business cases).
+Tests cover core functionality (use cases).